sloshy/fs2-es/microsite/docs/docs/deferredmap.md

 Please see the API docs for more information.

 **BE ADVISED:** This is a rather low-level concurrency tool and you will want to thoroughly test your usage of this in order to not leak anything.
-Always be sure to delete values that have completed after some period of time, or make sure they expire with [`ExpiringRef`](expiringref/).
+Always be sure to remove values that have completed after some period of time, or make sure they expire with [`ExpiringRef`](expiringref/).